 For information about GS Bank USA's regulatory capital ratios and for further information about other regulated subsidiaries, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" and "Equity Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2019 Form 10-K. See "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K for information about GS Bank USA's SLR.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" and "Equity Capital Management and Regulatory Capital -Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q. Reflecting the full impact of Current Expected Credit Losses (CECL) as of March 2021, GS Bank USA's Advanced CET1 capital, Tier 1 capital and Total capital ratios would have been 17.3%, 17.3% and 20.1% and the Standardized CET1 capital, Tier 1 capital and Total capital ratios would have been 10.6%, 10.6% and 13.0%.
+See "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for information about GS Bank USA's SLR.